Last Updated on May 11, 2021

 Anything less than 95% of aloe vera juice should be unacceptable.
 And try to purchase an organic product(even better if it is certified organic by USDA or Ecocert).

 Pure Aloe vera gel is always clear and odourless.
 So if the aloe vera gel is green in colour or has a strong fragrance, it is not pure.

-You should refrain from buying such green-coloured gels as it contains synthetic additives like dyes and fragrance which are unnecessary.
+You should refrain from buying such green-coloured gels as they contain synthetic additives like dyes and fragrances which are unnecessary.